colorfulfool/rhetorics/_posts/2018-2-23-parataxis.md

 layout: figure
 ---

-**Parataxis**:writing successive independent clauses, with coordinating conjunctions, or no conjunctions:
+**Parataxis**: writing successive independent clauses, with coordinating conjunctions, or no conjunctions:

  - We walked to the top of the hill, and we sat down.
  - In the beginning God created the heaven and the earth.
 And the earth was without form and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters. --Genesis 1:1-2 (KJV)